Tombs98/gallery/README.md

 # gallery
-A project of person gallery
+A project of personal gallery
+And now the code on the branch of tombs